What are XML sitemap? Why should I have one?

 The XML sitemap above shows the XML sitemap of the Yoast website, which the Yoast SEO plugin created.
 If you read further down the article, we’ll explain exactly how our plugin helps you create the best XML sitemaps.
-If you’re not using our plugin, it could be that your own XML sitemap looks a bit different but it will work the same.
+If you’re not using our plugin, your own XML sitemap looks a bit different but it will work the same.

-As you can see the XML sitemap of Yoast shows several ‘index’ XML sitemaps: …/post-sitemap.xml, …/page-sitemap.xml, …/video-sitemap.xml etc. This categorization makes a site structure as clear as possible.
-If you click on one of the index XML sitemaps, you’ll see all URLs in that specific sitemap.
-For example, if you click on ‘…/post-sitemap.xml’ you’ll see all the post URLs of Yoast.com (click on image to enlarge):
+As you can see the XML sitemap of Yoast shows several ‘index’ site maps: …/post-sitemap.xml, …/page-sitemap.xml, …/video-sitemap.xml, etc. This categorization makes a site structure as clear as possible.
+If you click on one of the index sitemaps, you’ll see all URLs in that specific sitemap.
+For example, if you click on ‘…/post-sitemap.xml’ you’ll see all the post URLs of visualmodo.com (click on the image to enlarge):

 The date at the end of each line tells Google when we’ve last updated the post.
 This is beneficial for SEO because you want Google to crawl your updated content fast.
 When a date in the XML sitemap changes, Google knows that there is new content to crawl and index.

 Sometimes it’s necessary to split an index XML sitemap because of the number of URLs in it.
-The limit to the number of URLs in one separate XML sitemap is set to 50.000 URLs.
-This means, for example, that if your website has over 50.000 posts, you should add two separate XML sitemaps for the post URLs.
+The limit to the number of URLs in one separate sitemap is set to 50.000 URLs.
+This means, for example, that if your website has over 50.000 posts.
+You should add two separate sitemaps for the post URLs.
 So, you’re actually adding another index XML sitemap.
 We’ve set the limit to 1.000 URLs in the Yoast SEO plugin to keep your XML sitemap loading fast.

 What websites need an XML sitemap?

-If we look at Google’s documentation, they say that XML sitemaps are beneficial for “really large websites”, for “websites with large archives”, for “new websites with just a few external links to it” and for “websites which use rich media content”.
+If we look at Google’s documentation, they say that site-maps are beneficial for “really large websites”. “websites with large archives”. “new websites with just a few external links to it” and “websites which use rich media content”.

-We agree that these types of websites will definitely benefit from having an XML sitemap.
-However, at Yoast, we think an XML sitemap is beneficial for every website.
-On each website, you want Google to easily find the most important pages and to know when you’ve last updated those pages.
+We agree that these types of websites will definitely benefit from having a site map.
+However, at Yoast, we think a sitemap is beneficial for every website.
+On each website, you want Google to easily find the most important pages.
+So, to know when you’ve last updated those pages.
 That’s why we’ve added this function to the Yoast SEO plugin.

 Which pages should be in your XML sitemap?

-How do you decide which pages you need to include in your XML sitemap?
+How do you decide which pages you need to include in your site map?
 Always start by thinking of the relevancy of a URL: when a visitor lands on a specific URL, is it a good result?
 Do you want visitors to land on that URL?
-If not, that URL probably shouldn’t be in your XML sitemap.
-However, if you really don’t want that URL to show up in the search results you’ll need to add a ‘noindex, follow’ tag.
+If not, that URL probably shouldn’t be in your sitemap.
+However, if you really don’t want that URL to show up in the search results you’ll need to add a ‘noindex, follow tag.
 Leaving it out of your XML sitemap doesn’t mean Google won’t index the URL.
 If Google can find it by following links, Google can index the URL.